NJDHTS/NJDHTS/numetric-workbooks/new-jersey-advanced-crash-tables.md

 <!-- -->
 > **tip**
-> Bear in mind that the **Pedestrians and Bicyclists ** workbook joins the crash table to the pedestrian and bicyclist table.
+> The **Pedestrians and Bicyclists ** workbook joins the crash table to the pedestrian and bicyclist table.
 As a result, counts and totals from this workbook will be structured as follows:
 >
 > * Number of **pedestrians and/or bicyclists** in crashes with a particular crash attribute \(eg. municipality, year, time of day, route\)
 > * Number of **pedestrians and/or bicyclists** with a particular pedestrian/bicyclist attribute \(eg. BAC level range, age, pedestrian/bicyclist contributing circumstances\)